Mental Health: the scale of the challenge …

 On my NLP Practitioner course I also had a taster session of Time Line Therapy (which some describe as an advanced form of NLP) – this was revolutionary for me and is amazing for people suffering with anxiety and/or depression.
 Check out my website for more on Time Line Therapy, but in short it’s a process of getting rid of negative emotions, a process of taking learnings and removing limiting decisions.
 I now give all my NLP Practitioner delegates a taste of Time Line Therapy (as well as offering qualifications in Time Line Therapy for those that would like to use it with others).

 So in conclusion, can NLP help? – most definitely, it helped me and plenty of other people like me.

-If you’d like to know more about how NLP can help you – check our out website, drop us and email at email@example.com or call us on 02920 023311
+If you’d like to know more about how NLP can help you or you’d like some tools to be able to help others – check our out coaching or training courses on our website or drop us and email at email@example.com or call us on 02920 023311